 Garages and permanent outbuildings

 Repair category 1

-Notes External decorations are weathered in places.
+Notes There is some cracking to roughcast of the garage and external timbers are weathered in places to the garages and stables.

 Outside areas and boundaries

 Repair category 1

-Notes There is hairline cracking to retaining walls.
-There is loose stonework to boundary walls.
+Notes Some standing water was noted behind the stables following a period of heavy rainfall.
+There is some cracking to boundary walls.